-On November 6, 2018, the voters approved the following ballot question: "Shall the District be authorized to adjust the operating mill levy beginning in 2020 and annually thereafter at a rate sufficient to maintain up to \$4,602,881.97, subject to annual adjustment for inflation, such taxes to be used for operations, maintenance, administrative and other purposes (which shall effectively replace the District's current operating levy authorization, but which shall remain separate from taxies levied for transportation and the Vilar Center); and shall all District revenues be collected, retained and spent notwithstanding any limits provided by law?
+On November 6, 2018, the voters approved the following ballot question: "Shall the District be authorized to adjust the operating mill levy beginning in 2020 and annually thereafter at a rate sufficient to maintain up to \$4,602,881.97, subject to annual adjustment for inflation, such taxes to be used for operations, maintenance, administrative and other purposes (which shall effectively replace the District's current operating levy authorization, but which shall remain separate from taxies levied for transportation and the Vilar Center); and shall all District revenues be collected, retained and spent notwithstanding any limits provided by law?"

-On November 5, 2019, the voters approved the following ballot question: "Without raising additional taxes, shall Beaver Creek Metropolitan District's existing property tax levy authorization of \$250,000 annually or 0.85 mills (whichever is less) for capital improvements at Vilar Center be extended to December 31, 2031?"
+On November 5, 2019, the voters approved the following ballot questions: "Without raising additional taxes, shall Beaver Creek Metropolitan District's existing property tax levy authorization of \$250,000 annually or 0.85 mills (whichever is less) for capital improvements at Vilar Center be extended to December 31, 2031?" and "Without increasing any existing tax or imposing any new tax, shall Beaver Creek Metropolitan District be authorized to enter into long-term agreements for fire protection and emergency services for up to 20 years for an annual fee not to exceed \$1,830,671 in 2020 adjusted annually for inflation; all as more fully set forth in the form of the initial agreement approved by the District board to effective on or after January 1, 2020?"